Leonard Ceeley: Early life and career

-In 1943 Leonard Ceeley married Lorraine Bridges an American actress and singer, they remained married until his death.
-They were principal players in the Marx brothers revue A Day at the Races. and appeared in an adaptation of Cyrano de Bergerac titled Gardenia Lady, which was written, composed, produced and costarred by Leonard Ceeley (under the name of Lyn Ceeley), in Leeds in 1947.
+In 1943, Ceeley married Lorraine Bridges an American actress and singer; they remained married until his death in 1977.
+They were principal players in the pre-filming stage tour for the Marx brothers film A Day at the Races. and appeared in an adaptation of Cyrano de Bergerac titled Gardenia Lady, which was written, composed, produced and costarred by Leonard Ceeley (under the name of Lyn Ceeley), in Leeds in 1947.